 Need a hard shell to keep out the rain or snow and keep you dry?
 See our top picks in waterproof shells and jackets below, thanks to hundreds of independent reviews and ratings by hikers, backpackers, alpinists, backcountry skiers, trail runners, and paddlers.

 The best waterproof jackets, reviewed and curated by the Trailspace community.
-The latest review was added on September 17, 2019.
+The latest review was added on December 10, 2023.
 Stores' prices and availability are updated daily.

 Recent Waterproof Jacket Reviews

 The Beta AR is a medium to heavy Gore Tex hard shell that can deal with rain and wind all year for many years - great quality.
 It’s a full-cut jacket that runs true to size.
 It’s a pretty simple jacket, but it has features and adjustments that I think are pretty helpful when you’re outside a lot.
 It’s expensive, and the fabric can be noisy on windy days.
 I’m very happy with it.
 Taken this morning before it started pouring.
 BASIC INFORMATION My men’s size XL weighs 16 ounces.
 There… Full review

 I have had a Squall Jacket for years and it is great.
 The new 2023 version is not good.
 I ordered this jacket (item #539907-A7X) directly from Lands End.
 I am returning it because of the cons that are listed.
 It is also shorter than the one that I have and it is the same size, only a different color.
 I paid $62.50 on sale for about half price.
 I need to take it to a Lands End store for a refund to avoid the return fee.
 I do not know if I will get a full refund, or only store credit.
 Full review